-The acting school at the New York Film Academy’s NYC campus offers students opportunities throughout the year to enroll in the acting class of their choice.
+The acting school at the New York Film Academy’s NYC campus offers students opportunities throughout the year to enroll in the acting program of their choice.
 To learn more about the start dates and tuition rates, please click here.

 Students enrolled at the New York Film Academy’s acting school in NYC can apply their coursework toward credit in one of the New York Film Academy’s Los Angeles campus degree programs, including:

 Part of the reason the New York Film Academy has earned its reputation as a top acting school is the fact that it boasts a world-class faculty comprised of professional actors who each come from a distinct and distinguished background.
 Students enrolling at our acting school can expect to study with faculty members that include:

-Glynis Rigsby: Chair of Acting for Film Department in New York Campus.
-MFA Directing, Yale School of Drama.
+Glynis Rigsby, Chair of Acting for Film, NYC Campus: MFA Directing, Yale School of Drama.
 Credits include Britten's Rape of Lucretia for the Opera Project, Britannia Triumphans for the Yale Center for British Art, Naked Angels, New Dramatists, Public Theater, HERE.
 Member SSDC.

-Lynda Goodfriend: Chair of Acting for Film Department in Los Angeles Campus.
-With over thirty years of acting experience, Goodfriend is perhaps best known for her regular role on the class TV series Happy Days where she played Lori Beth Cunningham.
+Lynda Goodfriend, Chair of Acting for Film, LA Campus: With over thirty years of acting experience, Goodfriend is perhaps best known for her regular role on the class TV series Happy Days where she played Lori Beth Cunningham.
 Goodfriend has gone on to appear in additional television series such as Who’s Watching the Kids?, The Love Boat, and Fantasy Island.
 In addition, she has appeared in such feature-length films that include Beaches, Pretty Woman, and Exit to Eden.